nubenetes/awesome-kubernetes/docs/aws-architecture.md

 - [Maintain visibility over the use of cloud architecture patterns](https://aws.amazon.com/blogs/architecture/maintain-visibility-over-the-use-of-cloud-architecture-patterns/) Cloud platform and enterprise architecture teams use architecture patterns to provide guidance for different use cases.
 Cloud architecture patterns are typically aggregates of multiple Amazon Web Services (AWS) resources, such as Elastic Load Balancing with Amazon Elastic Compute Cloud, or Amazon Relational Database Service with Amazon ElastiCache.
 In a large organization, cloud platform teams often have limited governance over cloud deployments, and, therefore, lack control or visibility over the actual cloud pattern adoption in their organization.
 - [Architecture patterns for consuming private APIs cross-account](https://aws.amazon.com/pt/blogs/compute/architecture-patterns-for-consuming-private-apis-cross-account/)
 - [==awstip.com: Increase Security and Efficiency with a 3-Tier Cloud Architecture==](https://awstip.com/increase-security-and-efficiency-with-a-3-tier-cloud-architecture-bf5e835cd55a)
+- [==github.com/ministryofjustice: Modernisation Platform - Architecture Decisions==](https://github.com/ministryofjustice/modernisation-platform/tree/main/architecture-decision-record) This is our architecture decision log, made during the design and build of the Modernisation Platform.

 ## AWS Well Architected Framework